BDC Hamburger Icon

 They attract more leads and conversions.

 A responsive website will attract more visitors and generate more conversions due to its professional look and adaptability when accessed on different devices.
-If your load speed isn’t fast enough, visitors will leave your site and you won’t be able to turn leads into customers.
-Creating a responsive website, however, ensures an engaging experience for visitors.
+If your load speed isn’t fast enough, however, visitors are more likely to leave your site without making a purchase.

 They provide you with clearer analytics.